misterpokeylope/jekyll-blog/_posts/2013-12-6-why-jekyll.markdown

 and the complete page(s), along with any CSS, will be placed in the `_sites/` directory.
-By just using the YAML front matter at the top of a page, any page on the website can how have the navbar and footer, eliminating redundancy or inconsistancies between creating multi-page websites.
-I found this to be a very simple method to create consistancy, while still maintaining a certain level of control for each page.
+By just using the YAML front matter at the top of a page, any page on the website can how have the navbar and footer, eliminating redundancy or inconsistencies between creating multi-page websites.
+I found this to be a very simple method to create consistency, while still maintaining a certain level of control for each page.

 Since a huge reason to use Jekyll is for the blog features, it helps that